gilko/roman-numeral-calculator/README.md

 # roman-numeral-calculator
-  A library which allows the addition and subtraction of Roman Numerals.
+  A library which allows the addition and subtraction of Roman Numerals

   I + I = II

   X - I = IX

-  The maximum roman numeral is 3999 (MMMCMXCIX).
+  The maximum Roman Numeral is 3999 (MMMCMXCIX)

 ## Build & Test
-  "make all" : compiles [Demo, Test-Suite] and runs [Demo, Test-Suite].
+  "make all" : compiles [Demo, Test-Suite] and runs [Demo, Test-Suite]

   "make demo" : compiles Demo